travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 ### CouchDB

+CouchDB is not started on boot.
+To make Travis CI start the service for you, add

+    services:
+      - couchdb

+to your `.travis.yml`.

 CouchDB binds to 127.0.0.1, uses stock configuration and requires no authentication (it runs in admin party).

 You have to create the database as part of your build process: